Mike Bundlie: Art career

 Bundlie has done animation and design on various animated and live action titles including Hercules, Stan Lee's Mighty 7, DinoSquad, Rock Dog, Horseland, Strawberry Shortcake, Trollz, Sabrina's Secret Life, and Liberty's Kids.
 He was commissioned to design the award statue and show graphics for NBC's Ultimate Toy Awards.

 In 2018, Bundlie designed, inked and lettered a limited edition comic issue entitled The Marvel Experience written by Cullen Bunn featuring the Avengers, SHIELD and various Marvel villains.

 NFT art

+Reactor NFT art, created by Bundlie, became the first NFT art to be announced to be actively being translated into a feature film on March 14, 2024.

 On January 4, 2022, NFT company Metacurio licensed Bundlie's art for an NFT collection called Reactor Motors which was released on Opensea.
 The collection consisted of 8888 unique 3D animated videos of virtual reactors based on the fictional story written by Bundlie which Metacurio is adapting into a mobile racing game.
 One Reactor NFT owner was also gifted a one of a kind real world McLaren designed by Bundlie popularly known as the Iron McLaren due to its inspiration being drawn from the superhero Iron Man.
-The Reactor NFTs were only the second time ever that an NFT was minted directly on Opensea and the collection sold out in a week.
 The Reactor Motors inspired comic book title "Reactor 2042" debuted during a panel discussion about the future of comic books at the 2022 Stan Lee Super Con.

-In honor of Muhammad Ali's 80th anniversary, Bundlie was asked by the Muhammad Ali Experience to create six unique paintings to celebrate Ali's life, messages and achievements.
-The paintings were then animated by Bundlie and launched in the form of 5637 multi-tiered mystery box tokens, comprising the first Muhammad Ali Experience NFTs on the Binance marketplace on March 8, 2022.
-The 5637 was chosen because of Ali's 56 wins and 37 knockouts.
-The drop sold out in 2.5 minutes setting a new record on Binance for the fastest sale.
-The top token prize was a 1 of 1 painted canvas signed by Bundlie and Ali's wife Lonnie Ali.